 MILEIN COSMAN was a German artist who spent her entire working life in the UK.
-She was born into a Jewish family, who fled Düsseldorf for Holland in 1938 after the destruction of Kristallnacht, before moving to the UK.
+She was born to Jewish parents, who fled Düsseldorf for Holland in 1938 after the destruction of Kristallnacht, before moving to the UK.
 There was a connection with Britain through Milein’s brother Cornelius, who was already studying in Glasgow.
 In 1939 Milein joined the Slade School, which had been evacuated to Oxford.

 Milein had an infective enthusiasm for life.
 Her energy seemed all the more remarkable for being contained in such a small person.
 She described having an obsession with drawing as a child, which sometimes distracted her from schoolwork.
 Her parents were supportive of her artistic leaning, giving her books about art, beginning with Van Gogh.
 There were opportunities to travel and see pictures; Milein’s cousin was a curator in The Hague and he showed ‘his future colleague’ prints and drawings by Van Leyden and Rembrandt.
 In 1937 she was sent away to school in Switzerland to protect her from antisemitism.
 The school was ‘liberal’ without being advanced in its art teaching, and it was not until her arrival at the Slade that Milein was truly released into the world of art.
 Milein enjoyed Harold Jones’s instruction in lithography.
 Another memorable influence was Randolph Schwabe, who had a scholarly interest in the draughtsmanship of the old masters.
 This encouraged a focus on drawing which, with printmaking in later life, became her speciality.
 As a student, Milein was highly sociable: many friendships expanded her interest in poetry, music and dance.